-Semester
+Semester Hour

-Hours

-1. Required Courses ACC 600, CIS 601 OR FIN 601 OR MGT 601 OR MKT 601, ECO 612, FIN 600, MGT 605, MKT 600 18
+1. Required Courses 18

-2. Approved business emphasis or electives
+2. Approved business emphasis or electives Exceptions must be approved by the Dean of the College of Business 12

 OR

 Human Resources emphasis

 OR

 Heath Care Administration emphasis

 OR

 Information Systems Management emphasis

 Total Semester Hours 30